 The recruiter makes verbal promises.

-If a recruiter makes any promises or assertions about the school, ask to see that information in writing and verify that information with trusted sources.
-The Attorney General’s Office has received a number of complaints from students who have relied on the oral statements of recruiters, only to later discover that the school has conflicting information in, for example, its course catalog.
+If a recruiter makes any promises or claims, ask for that information in writing and verify it with trusted sources.
+The Attorney General’s Office has received complaints from students who relied on recruiters’ oral statements, but later discovered that course catalogs or websites contained contradictory information.

-The recruiter claims a very high job placement rate, guarantees a job or quotes high future income.
+The recruiter guarantees a job or promises high future income.

-If the school representative tells you how much money you can earn after completing their program, do not simply rely on the representative’s statement or the school’s statistics.
+If the school’s representative tells you how much money you can earn after completing a program, don’t rely on the representative’s statement or the school’s statistics.
 Look at job postings online and talk to potential employers.
-Find out what area employers are paying and what are they looking for in job candidates.
-Find out if they hire graduates from the school you’re considering.
+Find out what local employers are paying, what they are looking for in job candidates, and whether they hire graduates from the school you’re considering.
 College Scorecard also lists median incomes of graduates for degree-granting schools.

 The recruiter tells you the program won’t cost you anything.

-The recruiter reassures you that it is easy to walk away from student loans.
+The recruiter tells you that it’s easy to walk away from student loans.